zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-action/b2b-action.md

 * All previous labs successfully completed

-## Task 1: B2B Actions Available in Trading Partner Mode
+## B2B Actions Available in Trading Partner Mode

 This section describes the operations provided by the B2B action during trading partner mode configuration.